Please change your location to view this page.

 - what kind of information your organisation must provide to the grant-making organisation in its reports, and

 - whether your organisation is required to prepare audited accounts (which can be costly, especially if these are not currently obtained by your organisation).

 Read the conditions!

 If there are any conditions that you do not understand, it is important that you seek external advice.
 Taking this step might prevent problems in the future which may arise if the condition was misunderstood or misinterpreted.

-Some government funding may have conditions like complying with a legal regime that your organisation would not normally need to comply with, for example Privacy Laws.
+Some government funding may have conditions like complying with a legal regime that your organisation would not normally need to comply with, for example privacy laws.
 This can have a huge impact on the way your organisation is run.

-There are several reasons why your organisation may not want to agree to all the conditions without further negotiation, including:
+While news of funding is normally met with joy or even relief, there are several reasons why your organisation may not want to agree to all the conditions without further negotiation, including: